5 Ways to Reply on Social Media

 Misguided Resident: This user is misinformed about community news and posts half-truths on your association's social media page.

-Unhappy Customer: Perhaps you've done everything in your power to resolve the issue or maybe you wish you could've found the right solution, but the unhappy customer shares information on social media that speaks to their negative customer experience.
+Unhappy Customer: Perhaps you've done everything in your power to resolve the issue, or maybe you wish you could've found the right solution, but the unhappy customer shares information on social media that speaks to their negative customer experience.

 Dedicated Complainer: Not quite the same as an unhappy customer, a dedicated complainer might regularly visit your social media page and share rants or satirical content.

 Troll: A troll visits your social media page to post content that contains offensive language or violates community rules.
-Remember, it's your page, your rules.
-If you see any content that violates your community guidelines, you are within your rights to delete or block the user.

 5 Ways to Reply: